nickg/nextcellent/readme.txt

 - If you are getting performance problems, go with NextCellent.
 - If you need peace of mind right now, go with NextCellent.
 - If you are managing large amounts of sites, and you need update-and-forget without FTP (like InfiniteWP or ManageWP), go with NextCellent.
+- if you need a STABLE plugin codebase without suprising code changes choose NextCellent.
 - NextCellent is a place where you can download and install currently an older, stable version.
 And when I say 'older' is completely different of saying obsolete.
 We (the users an me) are taking a different development path, picking up the old, good code and working from there.

 = I am a developer , would be wise to create plugins based on NextCellent? =

-- That is another good question.
-Since NextCellent is a branch from NextGEN 1.9.13, I will do my best to keep it stable.
+- YES.
+NextCellent is a branch from NextGEN 1.9.13, I will do my best to keep it stable.
 I can assure the code will lack of dramatic changes over the time, unless there is a big need to do that.

 = Are you related with Alex Rabe or PhotoCrati? =